 Since December 2, 2005, the Company's common shares have been listed on the Toronto Stock Exchange.
-The following table sets forth the reported monthly high and low prices and trading volumes of the Company's common shares on the Toronto Stock Exchange since the Company's initial public offering.
+The following table sets forth the reported monthly high and low prices and trading volumes of the Company's common shares on the Toronto Stock Exchange for the most recently completed financial year (January 2, 2008 to December 31, 2008).